-You probably completed an undergraduate degree in engineering, and perhaps have a few years of work-ex.
+You probably completed an undergraduate degree in engineering, and have a few years of work-experience.
 Quite likely, the higher-education bug has bitten you (well, why else would you be reading this 🙂 )

-And if you’re like most students we’ve known – you probably have a good understanding of how an MS or an MBA will educate you.
-But you’re not on firm footing when it comes to the Management Information System program.
+And if you’re like most students we’ve known, you probably have a good understanding of how an MS or an MBA will educate you, but you’re not too sure when it comes to the Management Information System (MIS) program.
 You’ve heard many different descriptions, but they all boil down to this oversimplified sentence – An MIS is in-between an MS and an MBA.

 Now, what on earth does that mean?

-We’ve written this blog to clear the mystery surrounding the MIS program and help you decide if this is the degree that will meet your needs!
+We’ve written this blog to clear the mystery surrounding the MIS program and help you decide whether this is the degree that will meet your needs!

-Before we get into details, let us give you a quick-and-dirty thumb rule for whether this is the right program for you.
+Before we get into details, let us give you a quick-and-dirty thumb rule to see whether this is the right program for you.
 Simply put, this degree is for you if:

-1. You enjoy working with technology, but you cannot see yourself writing code for the rest of your life.
+• You enjoy working with technology, but cannot see yourself writing code for the rest of your life.

-2. You have a gut-level passion for technology, but you ALSO have an inclination for high-impact business – and you find it difficult to choose between your two interests.
+• You have a gut-level passion for technology, but ALSO have an inclination for high-impact business, and you find it difficult to choose between your two interests.

 Is this something you can relate to?

 Well, read on!
-In this blog, we cover all aspects of the Management Information System program – such as what the curriculum comprises, what career paths open to you as an MIS graduate, how you can get into a good program and how you can finance your studies!
+In this blog, we cover all aspects of the MIS program – such as what the curriculum comprises, what career paths will open to you as an MIS graduate, how you can get into a good program, and how you can finance your studies!

-What is the MS in Management Information System?
+What is an MS in Management Information System?